-The student will be required to take the Tech in Surgery - Certified TS-C (NCCT) certification examination in order to be considered a graduate of the Surgical Technology program.
+The student will be required to take the CST (National Board on Surgical Technology and Surgical Assisting (NBSTSA) Certified Surgical Technologist) certification exam in order to be considered a graduate of the Surgical Technology program.
 It is recommended that students sit for the exam within 30 days prior to the successful completion of the Surgical Technology program.

-Note: Students not meeting the required examination requirements will remain in a pending graduation status (G^) until the requirements are met.
+Note: Students not meeting the required examination requirements will remain in a pending graduation status $(G^)$ until the requirements are met.